angarsky/diveintopython/learn/variables_and_types/printing.md

 print("The answer is:", 42)
 ```

+You can also use various options with the print() function, such as specifying the separator between items, ending the output with a newline character, and redirecting the output to a file or other stream.

 ## Formatting

 There are several ways to format strings in Python, let's go through this one by one with examples.